Pringley/patentpaper2/paper.markdown

 @tang88, patented the first organic LED device, now used in televisions, monitors, and phones.

+This background helps to validate our methods for classifying patents as "important."
+A good algorithm should classify the 47614741 and 51204521 nodes as significant.
+When we present our techniques, we will use this as one metric of success.

 ## Computation

 The computation for our analysis was performed using the Python programming